weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 ---
 # Install Dependencies

+This MD adaptive sampling workflow has several software dependencies:

+*  openMM,
+*  VMD,
+*  several python libraries

+In this section, we describe how to install these dependencies on Summit.

 #### OpenMM
 This procedure assumes you have installed miniConda on Summit in a directory that you own.
 For instructions on how to do this, please see:
 [Miniconda on Power9](https://docs.conda.io/en/latest/miniconda.html)